RadicalLedger/zedeid-platform-docs/docs/markdown-cheat-sheet.md

 # Markdown Cheat Sheet

-> This is intend to use from your code editor.
-Visit [Markdown Cheetsheet](https://www.markdownguide.org/cheat-sheet/) to check the syntax on a browser
+> This supposed to be viewed from a code editor (like [Atom](https://atom.io)).
+Visit [Markdown Cheetsheet](https://www.markdownguide.org/cheat-sheet/) if you wish to view the syntax on a browser

 Thanks for visiting [The Markdown Guide](https://www.markdownguide.org)!